Easy-Level Events

 How do I book?

-Just e-mail info@blowandblast.co.uk putting ‘Starting Notes’ and the venue in the subject line.
+Just e-mail info@blowandblast.co.uk putting ‘Very Easy Puffalong’ and the venue/date in the subject line.
 Please let us know your name and some information about your instrument and standard – e.g. the range of notes with which you are comfortable, particular problem areas, any previous musical experience.

 Tentative Tootlers (Flute, Oboe, B-flat Clarinet, Bassoon)